Holeshot: History

 This term can also be used to describe the starting performance of a vehicle.
 A vehicle that is fast off the line (though not necessarily fast overall) is said to have a good "holeshot".

 A holeshot maneuver in off-road bicycle racing (mountain biking or cyclocross) is when a racer moves from the relatively flat, open area of the start to the narrower confines of the single track ahead of the other racers.
 A successful holeshot affords the first racer some control over the tempo of the race, as passing on the narrow single track can break the passing racer's rhythm.

 Drag racing

 In drag racing, a "holeshot win" refers to a victory in which a driver runs a slower elapsed time (E.T.) but wins the race due to a faster reaction time at the start.

+MotoGP

+Ducati pioneered the use of holeshot devices on their Desmosedici machine in MotoGP road racing in 2019.
+Evolving over the years to front and rear devices, the concept was quickly replicated by all other manufacturers, until the front devices were banned midseason in 2026 from the Assen TT, with the devices banned completely under the new general regulations for 2027, on grounds of riders' safety.